en_USEnglish

 Installing Google Tag Manager

-To start using Google Tag Manager, you first need to create an account on the platform and add a container, which is a set of tags associated with a specific website.
-Once you've created your container, you can retrieve a unique tracking code to insert on all the pages of your website.
+To get started with Google Tag Manager, you'll first need to create an account on the platform and add a container, which is a set of tags associated with a specific website.
+Once you've created your container, you can retrieve a unique tracking code to insert on all pages of your website.

 Once your container is set up, you can start adding tags and triggers.
-Tags are snippets of JavaScript or HTML code that collect information about users, while triggers indicate when and where these tags should be activated.
-For example, you could set up a tag that triggers when someone clicks on a specific button, and then collects data on that interaction.
+Tags are snippets of JavaScript or HTML code that collect user information, while triggers specify when and where those tags should fire.
+For example, you could set up a tag that fires when someone clicks a specific button and then collects data about that interaction.

 Using variables

-Variables are an essential part of Google Tag Manager.
-They enable you to collect and store data about users, such as their name, e-mail address or browsing behavior. navigation.
-You can then use these variables to customize your tags and triggers according to the data you wish to collect.
+Variables are a core component of Google Tag Manager.
+They allow you to collect and store user data, such as their name, email address, or browsing behavior.
+You can then use these variables to customize your tags and triggers based on the data you want to collect.

-Once you've configured your tags and triggers, you need to deploy your tags on your website.
-To do this, you need to generate a tracking code from Google Tag Manager and insert it on every page of your website.
-Once the code is in place, Google Tag Manager will start collecting user data based on your configured tags and triggers.
+Once you've set up your tags and triggers, you need to deploy them on your website.
+To do this, you need to generate tracking code from Google Tag Manager and insert it on all pages of your website.
+Once the code is in place, Google Tag Manager will begin collecting user data based on your configured tags and triggers.

 Advantages and limitations of Google Tag Manager